Replicable-MARL/MARLlib/docs/source/handbook/env.rst

 SMAC
 ==============

-StarCraft Multi-Agent Challenge (SMAC) is a multi-agent environment for research in the field of collaborative multi-agent reinforcement learning (MARL) based on Blizzard's StarCraft II RTS game.
+StarCraft Multi-Agent Challenge (SMAC) is a multi-agent environment for collaborative multi-agent reinforcement learning (MARL) research based on Blizzard's StarCraft II RTS game.
 It concentrates on decentralized micromanagement scenarios, where an individual RL agent controls each game unit.

 Official Link: https://github.com/oxwhirl/smac